-CURRENTLY ACCEPTING CHILD ASSESSMENT AND ADULT THERAPY REFERRALS ONLY.
+CURRENTLY ACCEPTING NEW CHILD AND ADULT REFERRAL ENQUIRIES.

 Definitions and key terms